michalis0/Cloud-and-Advanced-Analytics/labs/01-Intro-to-GCP/README.md

     - 4.4.
 Now select **SAVE AND REDEPLOY**
     - 4.5.
 Wait about two minutes, then your function should be deployed: click on the URL, you should be able to see a list of movie titles !

+If ever there are any issues, verify the **LOGS** tab for potential errors.

 - **Step 5.** Test the deployed function from the Notebook
     - 5.1. **Copy** the URL of your newly deploy Google Cloud Function
     - 5.2.
 Go back to the Notebook and **paste** the URL in **YOUR_URL** and run the cell.
 You should be able to see the list of movies.